 A major highlight that begins in the last six months is the creation of monthly mission presentations called “Mission Matters.”
 The Mission Matters are progress updates of what God is doing in the specific congregation goals that were adopted.
 The prerequisite for every Mission Matters presentation is that there must be tangible progress that has been achieved by God’s grace.
 These presentations improve mission interpretation and build integrity.

 HealthierChurch.org forms healthy habits and responsible disciplines with respect for your congregation’s traditions.
 If your congregation is ready to grow, accept this window of opportunity and contact HealthierChurch.org.
 “With God all things are possible.”
-Ed Kruse, ©HealthierChurch.org, May 2014
+Ed Kruse, ©HealthierChurch.org

 [i] Matthew 19:26